esouliot/CarND-Traffic-Sign-Classifier-Project/README.md

 ![PreProcessing Steps][image3]

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 I was able to find success with most of the original steps from the LeNet architecture.
 My final model consisted of the following layers: